Program CoordinatorBonnie Housh 719-549-3198 Bonnie.Housh@pueblocc.edu

 Our Experienced Faculty Instructors are Certified Pharmacy Technicians with years of experience working in both the hospital and retail settings.

 Program RequirementsApplicants must pass a drug screen and background check before full acceptance into the program.
 Additional requirements must be met prior to placement in a clinical setting.
-To be eligible for admission into the Pharmacy Technician Certificate program, you must have an assessment score of 62+ in reading comprehension, 95+ in sentence skills, and 45+ in elementary math, OR have successfully completed CCR 092 and MAT 050 with a "C" or better; and a completed application.
+To be eligible for admission into the Pharmacy Technician Certificate program, you must have an assessment score of 62+ in reading comprehension, 95+ in sentence skills, and 45+ in elementary math, OR have successfully completed CCR 092 or higher and MAT 055 or higher with a "C" or better; and a completed application.

 Applications will be assessed in the following manner: